PaulineAnnBar/ore.id-HER-dao-hackerhouse/2-Implementing_ORE-ID/2-Implementing_ORE-ID.md

 };
 ```

-7. You should now be able to run your React application and check the console for the output.
-Your *App.js* for resemble the following:
+7.The React application should now run and output "OREID is connected" to the console.  *App.js* now will resemble the following:

 ```jsx
 import { OreId } from "oreid-js"